nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 When building an iOS project:

-1. All required frameworks will be added automatically
+1. All required frameworks will be added automatically.
-1. Objective C exceptions will be enabled automatically
+1. Objective C exceptions will be enabled automatically.
-1. URI Scheme will be added into .plist automatically
+1. URI Scheme will be added into .plist automatically.

 #### iOS + Unity 4.6